Introduction: How to Confidently Buy a Used Car in 2025

 - Engine: Ensure there are no leaks or unusual noises.

 Tip: Take the car for a test drive to assess its performance, including acceleration, braking, steering, and handling.
+Evaluate features like infotainment systems and advanced driver-assistance systems (ADAS).

 6. Evaluate Mileage and Age